jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ## Entity-relationship diagrams

-Per Dybka (2014), there are many ERD notation styles:
+All ERDs capture the entities in a system, along with their attributes and interrelationships.
+Per Dybka (2014), there are many notation styles:

 - **Crow's foot**
 - **Martin**